 According to the indictment, the city of Lynn Haven declared a local state of emergency on October 16, 2018, after the passing of Hurricane Michael.
 The city required post-disaster relief and approved a resolution waiving the formalities usually required under state law before taking action.
 This included incurring obligations, entering into contracts, and expending public funds.

-The resolution gave emergency powers to the mayor and City Manager Michael White for executing post-hurricane activities.
-Before the emergency declaration expired, Michael White allegedly entered into emergency contracts with David White and Anderson to perform services for the city related to post-hurricane assistance.
+The resolution gave emergency powers to the mayor and the City Manager for executing post-hurricane activities.
+Before the emergency declaration expired, the accused manager allegedly entered into emergency contracts with ECS and Greenleaf Lawn Care owners to perform services for the city related to post-hurricane assistance.
 The invoices they submitted for payment to the city would be sent to the Federal Emergency Management Agency (FEMA) for reimbursement.

-The indictment accuses David White and Anderson of submitting invoices requesting payment for services they never provided.
-City Manager White purportedly approved all of their invoices and directed city employees to immediately pay them.
-Horton is accused of falsely verifying the attendance of ECS and Greenleaf employees.
+The indictment accuses the two owners of submitting invoices requesting payment for services they never provided.
+The City Manager purportedly approved all of their invoices and directed city employees to immediately pay them.
+The Community Services Director is accused of falsely verifying the attendance of ECS and Greenleaf employees.

 It was discovered that most of the invoices prepared for submission to FEMA for reimbursement gave no details to support the requested payments.
-When directed to provide supporting documentation for the funds requested, David White allegedly submitted false time sheets prepared by Rodriguez.
+When directed to provide supporting documentation for the funds requested, the ECS owner allegedly submitted false time sheets prepared by the 37-year-old woman.

-After the declaration of an emergency expired, Michael White and Horton allegedly sought to look for additional city projects for David White and Anderson.
+After the declaration of an emergency expired, the director and the ECS owner allegedly sought to look for additional city projects for the two accused owners.
 One such project was for ECS to collect trash for the city at a cost of $300 per hour per crew, even though the city’s waste trucks could do the job at no increased cost.